JorensM/techandbusinesstips/_posts/how-to-measure-the-impact-of-your-product-updates.md

 It is a tool that allows you to look at your GitHub commit history and your Google Analytics stats on a single chart and easily compare them and see which commits might've affected your statistics.

+## Surveys

+Next up on the list is engaging with your users directly and making polls/surveys to ask your users directly how they are finding the new updates.
+It will help you understand how your users feel about a particular update and how it affects them.

+When using the surveys approach, it is all about asking the right questions and doing so in a non-intrusive way.
+Offer the user to take the survey and if they decline the first time, don't push it onto them.
+Add an option to disable survey notifications.

+The questions should be such that answer what you want to know (obviously).
+But besides that the questions should be worded in a clear and well defined manner so there is as little room for ambiguity as possible (unless ambiguity is what you're looking for).

+For example, you can ask your user 'Do you find this new feature useful?', and follow up with a 'Why?'.
+You can get more specific and ask questions such as 'Do you feel that this new feature improves the ROI of your work?
+If so, by how much?'.
+It all depends on what you want to know and what is your definition of impact.

+## Detailed tracking

+Another way to measure the impact is to collect more specific data about your user's behavior.
+Which areas are clicked most often, which pages are visited most often, which ones are bounced most often, which ones are visited least often.

+Collecting user data can give you insights into how introducing new updates changes their behavior and whether it improves the user experience.

+Personally I would not recommend this approach except in specific cases and in a very careful manner, as it can be quite invasive in terms of the user's privacy and if your terms of service are not clear, or if your tracking methods are no compliant with policies such as GDPR, it can get you in legal trouble too.

+In case you do decide to go with this approach, make sure that it is compliant with your regional data privacy policies and is completely anonymous.

+## Conclusion

+In this article we explored some ways we can measure the impact of our product updates.
+I hope you found this article useful and if you want to talk about anything or have any questions, feel free to reach out.